U.S. Route 81: Nebraska

 US 81 enters Nebraska as an expressway at Chester and continues as an expressway to York, where the highway intersects I-80.
 After a two-lane section going north from York and an overlap with Nebraska Highway 92 (N-92), US 81 again becomes an expressway at N-64.
 This expressway section passes through Columbus and Norfolk.
 North of Norfolk, US 81 is a two-lane, undivided highway which passes through no towns before exiting the state in Cedar County.

 South Dakota

 US 81 enters South Dakota by a Missouri River crossing, via the Discovery Bridge at Yankton.
 Its junction with I-90 is south of Salem.
-US 81 passes near Madison before it joins with I-29 at Watertown.
+US 81 passes through Madison before it joins with I-29 at Watertown.
 The two highways remain concurrent through the rest of the state, leaving South Dakota near New Effington.

 The South Dakota section of US 81, with the exception of a concurrency with US 14, is defined at South Dakota Codified Laws § 31-4-179.